All Products

 2. Check whether the cluster has the permissions to access OSS.

-• ACK Pro cluster: You do not need to configure OSS permissions.
-Make sure that the name of the OSS bucket associated with the backup vault of the cluster starts with cnfs-oss-**.
+• For an ACK Pro cluster, you do not need to configure OSS permissions, provided that the name of the OSS bucket associated with the cluster's backup vault starts with cnfs-oss-**.

-• ACK dedicated cluster and registered cluster: You must configure OSS permissions.
+• For an ACK dedicated cluster or a registered cluster, you must configure OSS permissions.
 For more information, see Install migrate-controller and grant permissions.

-For ACK managed clusters that are not installed or upgraded to v1.8.0 or later by using the console, OSS-related permissions may be missing.
-You can run the following command to check whether the cluster has the permissions to access OSS:
+For ACK managed clusters where components are installed or upgraded to v1.8.0 or later without using the console, OSS-related permissions may be missing.
+You can run the following command to check whether a cluster has permissions to access OSS:

 kubectl get secret -n kube-system | grep addon.aliyuncsmanagedbackuprestorerole.token